giovcandido/prototypical-networks/README.md

 # Prototypical Networks Project

-Vanilla and Prototypical Networks with Random Weights for image classification on Omniglot and mini-ImageNet.
+This repository has the implementation for both Prototypical Networks and Prototypical Networks with Random Weights.
+It also has scripts to train these models for the task of few-shot image classification on Omniglot and mini-ImageNet.

 It's made with Python3 and tested on Linux.